smapiot/pidoc/packages/example-doclet/docs/01-introduction.md

 section: Fundamentals
 ---

-# Introduction to Doclets
+# Introduction to Doclets :rocket:

 A doclet is a documentation fragment that is independently generated and deployed.
-It fits right into your documentation.
+It fits right into your documentation :robot:.